inpe-cdsr/catalog/quick-start.md

 Open `nginx.env` file and set a host name and port that Nginx will use to serve all the applications publicly.
 These settings need to be edited on another files as well, such as `frontend.env` and `inpe_stac.env`, by updating the URLs according to domain and port you chose, in other words, you must replace `localhost:8089` by your configuration or let these ones if you are running locally.

 `docker-compose.*.yml` files expect your TIFF files are mounted in `/data/TIFF` folder, hence you must mount them in this folder.
-Satellites folders are expected to be inside `/data/TIFF` folder.
-For example: you have TIFF files related to CBERS-4 and Landsat 5 satellites, then their folders must be mounted in `/data/TIFF/CBERS4` and `/data/TIFF/LANDSAT5` respectively.
+Satellites folders are expected to be inside that folder.
+For example: you have TIFF files related to CBERS-4 and Landsat 5 satellites, then their folders must be mounted in `/data/TIFF/CBERS4` and `/data/TIFF/LANDSAT5` folders respectively.
 All subfolders inside `/data/TIFF` folder are considered satellites folders.

 ## Run the docker compose files